 Annual Practising Certificate (APC) renewals – how to pay

-Each year every registered practitioner must renew their Annual Practising Certificate (APC) to work.
+Each year every registered practitioner must renew their Annual Practising Certificate (APC) to work in Aotearoa New Zealand.
 Practitioners can pay their fees individually or, where they have an agreement, have their fees paid for them by their employer.

 Practising without a current APC means you are doing so illegally, so please make sure you pay your fees and get your APC no later than 26 March.
-Note: while the final renewal date is 31 March it’s important you have applied, paid and received your APC by 26 March as there won’t be anyone available to process applications during 29 March, which is a public holiday or during the weekend 30/31 March.
+Note: while the final renewal date is 31 March it’s important you have applied and paid your APC fees by 26 March (if you're paying the fees yourself) to ensure your receive your APC OR by 20 March (if you're an employer paying fees using the bulk funding method) to give our Finance team enough time to process the payments and issue the APCs.

 Annual Practising Certificate FAQs